BradDorney/Patcher/README.md

 // Constructing a PatchContext with no args targets the base module.
 To target other modules, we could do e.g.
-// PatchContext("user32.dll"), or PatchContext("someDLL.dll", true) to load and hold a reference to the module. static Patcher::PatchContext patcher;
+// PatchContext("user32.dll"), or PatchContext("someDLL.dll", true) to load and hold a reference to the module.
+// We declare this as a function-level static so that the patches get reverted when this module gets unloaded. static Patcher::PatchContext patcher;

 // Freeze all other process threads to prevent race conditions between patching and executing.